eclipse-kuksa/kuksa.cloud/kuksa-appstore/readMe.md

 - It can be accessed to the Swagger UI of Kuksa App Store API by following link;

 > http://{appstore-ip}:8082/swagger-ui.html#/

+- Each distribution has DUMMY_SOFTWARE_MODULE that can not be installed software module.
+We add this DUMMY_SOFTWARE_MODULE to each distributions because of Hawkbit wants to assign at least software module to a distribution.
+When we want to uninstall all device's applications, we need to delete all software modules that are in the distribution exclude DUMMY_SOFTWARE_MODULE.

 ### Default Data for Hawkbit and Kuksa App Store